 The Gross Score is simply the total number of strokes a player takes during a round of golf.
 This score isn’t adjusted for any factors, like a handicap.
 It shows how many shots you took to complete the course, giving a straightforward measure of your performance.

-To calculate your Gross Score, add up every shot you take on each hole.
 For example, if you took 5 strokes on the first hole, 4 on the second, and so on, your Gross Score is the total of all those strokes.

 Advantages of Using Gross Score